jcairn02/2023-09-11-git_histroy/README.md

 	- `log`	-- oneline shows the log in condesnced format
 	- this may open a terminal program called 'less' that lets you scroll.
 	- use `q` to quit out of less
+-`diff` shows you the difference between your changes

+ diff --staged shows you the diff of the files in the staging area

+- restore -- staged <file> : unstages <file> from the staging area